opnfv/ipv6/docs/release/userguide/icmpv6-and-ndp-proxying-for-docker-containers.rst

 communication protocol used to interface to that network.
 We call this a link layer or media-access layer protocol.

-ICMPv6 is used instead of ARP as in IPv4, with following Neighbor Discovery Protocol (NDP) options.
+IPv4 uses ARP for link and MAC address discovery.
+In contrast IPv6 uses ICMPv6 though Neighbor Discovery Protocol (NDP).
 NDP defines five ICMPv6 packet types for the purpose of router solicitation, router advertisement, neighbor solicitation, neighbor advertisement, and network redirects.
 Refer RFC 122 & 3122.

 Contrasting with ARP, NDP includes Neighbor Unreachability Detection (NUD), thus, improving robustness of packet delivery in the presence of failing